ElDuartte/Reto-tecnico/README.md

 - `i18n` to handle languages
   - organize the text in `.json` so it can be divided by languages
 - Animation library

----

-# Design decisions:
-The file structure is organized is to clearly separate, services, hooks, components for better maintainability and clarity
-- The API layer is through a service module. `src/services/api.js` it centralizes requests and has environment variables (`VITE_API_BASE_URL` and `VITE_API_KEY`) so that the app can target different backends without code changes.
-- Custom hooks for shared logic.
-Making the functionality more abstract.
-	- `useProducts` Fetches data and filters duplicates because the API is returning repeated items.
-	- I created `useIsMobile` to have cleaner code in `Cart.jsx`.
-The use is to have the desired responsive design.
-	- `useCartCount` and `useCartSync` keep cart data synchronized across components by listening for a custom `cartUpdated` event, which is sent when items are added or removed.
-- Debounced search input.
-In `Home.jsx` delays API calls to avoid excessive fetches when typing.
-- The project uses `vitest` for testing, because it integrates well with Vite and offers faster performance compared to `jest`.
-- ESLint is configured to catch errors early and have code consistency in the project.